What Size Ski Skins Do You Need?

 Ski Touring Skins got their name from the sealskins originally used to aid in ski travel across great distances, over mountain ranges, across narrow passages, and through heavily wooded areas with little or no slope.
 The end.
 See?
 Super brief.
 Nowadays touring skins are made of mohair or nylon and no seals are harmed in the creation of these skins.
 Technology has come along way and even though skins are one of the least sexy pieces of touring equipment, they have seen a few revamps over the decades.

+First, you must understand how ski skins work.
 Touring skins are long pieces of fabric with a sticky adhesive backing that holds securely to the base of your skis or splitboard, along with tail and tip clips for added security when skiing uphill or “climbing” ridgelines outside boundary lines.
 When the ski moves against the direction of the fibers (uphill travel) the fibers hold you in place on the mountain but, move in the direction of the fibers and you will glide as if cross-country skiing.
 Once at the summit, skins are then removed, folded, and packed away before descending downhill.

 Option 1: Mohair